 When it comes to things to do in Tuscany, this post will bring all the places in Tuscany that I was able to visit thus far.
 It will include the best beaches in Tuscany but also some of the most important towns and villages.
 There are more articles to come about each of them separately, so stay tuned.
 (The easiest way not to miss any of the following posts would be to sign up for the blog’s mailing list and have the link delivered right into your Inbox as soon as the article is live.)

 As for beaches, the Tyrrhenian Sea is part of the Mediterranean that splashes the west coast of Italy.
 Some beaches are more natural and others are not.
 There will be more on the blog about each of those few that I managed to see (Tuscany Beaches: What to see) but I will also mention them here.

 The above photo is from Viareggio.
-This is a popular resort with a line of expensive shops along the beach divided among local restaurants.
-They offer food and refreshments but also facilities such as changing rooms, toilets, sunbeds, and umbrellas.
+This is a popular resort, with a line of expensive shops along the beach scattered between local restaurants.
+They offer food and refreshments and facilities such as changing rooms, toilets, sunbeds, and umbrellas.
 (Details will be included in one of the following posts.)

 If you would like a more relaxed option, visit Marina di Bibbona where the beach is less crowded.
 Since the greenery comes close to the shore, the sea color is also prettier here.
 On the other hand, if you want to visit some of the landmarks in the morning and then enjoy the rest of the afternoon by the sea, you might find Marina di Pisa to be a better option or the beaches near Livorno that are the most famous in the region.
 When you go south, you will find the lovely Tangram beach in Follonica.